Dear Wise Woman,

 This letter contains information you will need to ensure a smooth and serene arrival and departure.

-We request your help to keep the flow during arrival and departure steady to facilitate an easy, pleasant, experience for all.
-Thank you in advance for your attention to the details and requests we have outlined below.
-If you have questions or need more information, please contact us before 10 May, via email at connect@wisegatherings.com
+Thank you in advance for your attention to the details.
+If you have questions or need more information, please make contact before May 10 at connect@wisegatherings.com

 This is a fully catered Conference.